PRENATAL YOGA TRAINING

-During this 85 hour course you will be learning how to teach pre-natal yoga covering the following topics: Psychology, Methodology, Philosophy, The Pacticum and the relevant Anatomy/Physiology.
+During this 60 hour course, which consists of 40 contact hours and 20 non-contact hours, you will be learning how to teach prenatal yoga covering the following topics: Psychology, Methodology, Philosophy, The Pacticum and the relevant Anatomy/Physiology.

 A professional midwife will be joining us to share their knowledge of pregnancy and how it affects both the mind and body.
 While the lead trainer will teach the benefits of yoga and poses to avoid in prenatal yoga.

 You will learn how to sequence, adjust, give verbal cues and to demonstrate prenatal yoga.
 All trainees will prepare and teach prenatal Yoga to each other in groups.

 Several sessions will be taught as an actual prenatal yoga class.
 In these, you will have the opportunity to use props to simulate the feeling of being pregnant, to better understand the experience yourself.

 You will also learn how the Five Elements, the Chakras, Ayurveda and the Yamas and Niyamas relate to pregnancy and motherhood.

 All of this practical work will be supported by an extensive overview of prenatal Anatomy and Physiology.
 We will consider changes in all the systems: Endocrine, Immune, Cardiovascular, Muscular, Skeletal and Respiratory.
 With this knowledge, we will discuss the options for teaching a safe but highly effective practice for all pregnant yogis.

 Every pregnancy is unique and every expectant mum experiences different conditions.

 You will learn how to accommodate Asanas for all pregnant mums and learn how to teach yoga for the different trimesters.